 Contracts with off-site analytical laboratories are established for sampling analysis.
 The EM-SOPs direct sampling technicians on proper sample collection, preservation, and handling requirements.
 Field QC samples are prepared as necessary and analyzed in the field or at a certified contract analytical laboratory.
 The results are then validated or verified in accordance with published procedures.
-Finally, data are reviewed and evaluated by environmental professionals and management in the context of expected results, related monitoring results, historical data, and applicable regulatory requirements (e.g., drinking water standards, permit limits, etc.).
-The data are used to support decision making, reported as required, and summarized in this annual report.
+Finally, the data is reviewed and evaluated by environmental professionals and management in the context of expected results, related monitoring results, historical data, and applicable regulatory requirements (e.g., drinking water standards, permit limits, etc.).
+This data is used to support decision making, reported as required, and summarized in this annual report.